 Transition can mean LOTS of things.
 Someone can transition socially, medically, surgically, and/or legally (think name changes and birth certificates).
 Transition, especially medical and surgical, can take months or years.
 It does not happen overnight.
 No type of transition is easy, or simple.

-I began socially transitioning first, by presenting and living full time as male.
+I socially transitioned first, by presenting and living full time as male.
 First at home, then to my friends and when I was out in public, then at my job, then to my extended family.
-This order is different for everyone.
-My job at the gym was one of the last places I socially transitioned, because honestly I was really intimidated.
-It is hard to put yourself in such a vulnerable position over and over, every day.
+This order is different for everyone based on their unique circumstances.

 I began medically transitioning in October of 2019.
 This involves an injection (a shot) of the hormone testosterone that I give myself once a week.
 Both men and women have testosterone naturally occurring in their bodies.
-This just brings my levels more in line with the levels found in cisgender men, which leads to me developing secondary sexual characteristics (the things guys get during puberty) - a deeper voice, increased body and facial hair, etc. There are other ways to get testosterone- like patches, but this method works well for me, and if you've ever seen me, you know I am not afraid of needles.
+This just brings my levels more in line with the levels found in cisgender men, which leads to me developing secondary sexual characteristics (the things guys get during puberty) - a deeper voice, increased body and facial hair, etc. There are other ways to get testosterone- like patches, but this method works well for me.

 I plan to legally transition in 2020.
 I've used the name Alex (which is actually my middle name) for almost 20 years and it is unisex so I don't feel a huge need to change it officially.
 I care more about getting my gender marker corrected on my passport and driver's license so that when I travel I am not misgendered.